AnthonyPython/source-sdk-2013-ce/README.md

 # Source SDK 2013 Community Edition Template
-Source 2013 CE Template is a fork of NBC's [Source SDK 2013 repo](https://github.com/Nbc66/source-sdk-2013-ce) with the goal of adding varied extra features that can be enabled or disabled through Define's in code.
+Source 2013 CE Template is a fork of NBC's [Source SDK 2013 CE repo](https://github.com/Nbc66/source-sdk-2013-ce) with the goal of adding varied extra features that can be enabled or disabled through Define's in code.
 Eventually there will be a tool to set it up like the old sdk.

 # Binaries Only: